edgararuiz/ecodown/README.md

 ## Using

-There are 5 steps needed in order to keep the package’s documentation updated in a Quarto site:
+In general, there are 5 steps to keep the documents up-to-date in
+Quarto:

 1. [Download the latest package source](#download-the-latest-package-source)